NVIDIA Container Escape CVE 2025-23266 (aka NVIDIAEscape)

 docker run --rm --runtime=nvidia --gpus=all nvidiascape-exploit

-If everthing work right, you should see a /owned fine at the root directory.
+If everything works correctly, you should see an /owned file at the root directory.

 Understanding the issue

-To properly understand how this exploit was crafted, we need to touch in a couple of subjects first:
+To properly understand how this exploit was crafted, we need to cover a few subjects first:

 - Dynamic linker behavior